fkuhl/pm-http-server/README.md

 If the HTTP status is OK, the response will be JSON whose form depends on the operation.

 ## URL = "/Members/create"
-method POST
-request body is Member minus ID (MemberValue), response is ID
+Cannot create separate Member, only as part of a Household. response is BADREQUEST

 ## URL = "/Members/read"
 query parameter: id.
 So URL looks like "/Members/read?id=123456789abcdef"